byteball/counterstake-bridge/README.md

 It currently supports transfers between Obyte, Ethereum, BSC, and Polygon.

-Flawless operation of our software is not guaranteed, unforeseen bugs in the code may cause complete and irreversible loss of funds.
+Flawless operation of our software is not guaranteed; unforeseen bugs in the code may cause complete and irreversible loss of funds.
 Use at your own risk.

 ## Clone
 ```bash